Atharv-K-979/Sentient-Shield/README.md

 ---

 ## ✅ The Solution
-AISSMS Smart Assist provides a **centralized interface** that simplifies the college experience:
+Sentient-Shield provides a **centralized interface** that simplifies the college experience:
 * **One-Click Portals:** Instant access to the ERP, Fee portal, and Exam section without searching for links.
 * **Live Attendance Tracker:** A persistent progress bar showing your attendance percentage compared to the 75% requirement.
 * **Smart Scraping:** Automatically extracts and displays your schedule and internal grades directly in the extension popup.